 The Financial Accounting Standards Board (FASB) released final guidance regarding income tax disclosures on December 14, 2023.
 Accounting Standards Update No. 2023-09 (ASU 2023-09) applies to all entities subject to income taxes and is intended to enhance the transparency and usefulness of income tax disclosures.
 The FASB intends for ASU 2023-09 to benefit investors by providing more detailed income tax disclosures that are helpful in making capital allocation decisions.

-The new guidance also addresses investor requests for income tax disclosures that can help them understand an entity’s potential exposure to changes in tax laws, ensuing risks and opportunities, and the impact of income taxes on cash flow forecasts.
+The guidance also responds to investor requests for income tax disclosures that help them understand an entity’s potential exposure to changes in tax laws, the resulting risks and opportunities, and the impact of income taxes on cash flow forecasts.

 ASU 2023-09 amends FASB Accounting Standards Codification (ASC) Topic 740 and requires all entities to annually disclose federal, state and foreign income tax paid (net of refunds received).
-Business entities may be required to further disaggregate information by taxing jurisdictions when quantitative thresholds are exceeded.
-The guidance requires public business entities to expand the rate reconciliation table disclosures for additional categories of information about federal, state and foreign income taxes.
-More detailed information about the reconciling items in some categories may be required based on a quantitative threshold.
+Entities may be required to further disaggregate information by taxing jurisdictions when quantitative thresholds are exceeded.
+Public business entities must expand rate reconciliation table disclosures to include additional categories of information about federal, state and foreign income taxes.
+More detailed information about reconciling items in some categories may be required based on a quantitative threshold.

 ASU 2023-09 eliminates certain existing requirements related to uncertain tax positions and unrecognized deferred tax liabilities.
-The guidance replaces the term, public entity with public business entity, and replaces the term, nonpublic entity with entities other than public business entities.
+The guidance replaces the term 'public entity' with 'public business entity' and the term 'nonpublic entity' with 'entities other than public business entities'.

 The guidance should be applied prospectively, but entities have the option to apply it retrospectively for prior periods presented.

 ASU 2023-09 requires public business entities to disclose percentages and amounts in their reporting currency for certain categories in a tabular format with qualitative disclosures on an annual basis.
-ASU 2023-09 requires the use of the following categories to assist investors with assessing risks and opportunities related to effective tax rates over time and for multiple entities:
+These categories are intended to help users assess risks and opportunities related to effective tax rates over time and across jurisdictions.
+The required categories include:

 • State and local income tax, net of federal (national) income tax effect